 The word ‘cheat’ connotates a negative feeling.
 It sounds as if you have done something wrong.
 Whereas, you have worked hard to earn that meal, and you have earned it.
 So it should ideally be addressed as the ‘deserve meal/day’.

 The reason here is to stop assigning the word ‘good’ or ‘bad’ to food as such.
-These are very strong emotions, which can trigger an emotion of guilt and demotivate the person to an extent that he/she gets astray from his path.
+This are very strong emotions, which can trigger an emotion of guilt and demotivate the person to an extent that he/she gets astray from his path.

 The study firstly examined whether an association of either ‘guilt’ or ‘celebration’ with a forbidden food item (chocolate cake) was related to differences in attitudes, perceived behavioural control, and intentions in relation to healthy eating, and secondly whether the association was related to weight change over an 18 month period.

-IT’S CHEATING, NOT STEALING
+ITS CHEATING, NOT STEALING

-Well, this is a repetitive doubt from many.
 People are often looking for the clarity on the point that if we go overboard on a day in any particular meal, then should it be limited to just one meal on that day, or multiple meals, as in the entire day is a cheat day, instead of one cheat meal?

-Firstly, the word we use is ‘cheat’, not ‘steal’, or not ‘dacoity’.
+Firstly, the word we use is ‘cheat’, not ‘steal’ or ‘dacoity’.
 This means, that there has to be a line drawn as to how much you need to eat when you cheat.
 The answer is one meal, and for most people, that’s the limit.
 Especially the ones who have a long target to achieve.

-On the other hand, this one meal can turn into two or the entire day, depending on a few different situations.
-For e.g. an offseason bodybuilder or an athlete, who is working out multiple times a day, and controlling his/her diet the entire week, can afford to eat a couple more meals on the cheat day, just by the virtue of the fact, that it’s the off-season, and the practice is hard enough to burn it off.
+On the other hand, this one meal can turn into two or the entire day, depending on few different situations.
+For e.g. an off season bodybuilder or an athlete, who is working out multiple times a day, and controlling his/her diet the entire week, can afford to eat a couple more meals on the cheat day, just by the virtue of the fact, that it’s the off-season, and the practice is hard enough to burn it off.

 So, for almost everyone, one meal a week is what would be enough to be termed as a cheat/deserve meal.
-For pro sportsmen, only in off-season, more cheat meals can be taken on a particular day, but then it should be limited to just one day in a week.
+For pro sportsmen, only in off-season, more cheat meals can be taken in a particular day, but then it should be limited to just one day in a week.